SimmsSays/simmssays.github.io/_posts/2020-02-17-w2-workload-with-amy.markdown

 have assignments due.
 On my notes in my phone, I have a to-do-list for each week, and writing it all down makes me a feel a lot better.
 I can see where I am and what I have coming.

-**Q:** Have you ever pulled an all nighter?
+**Q:** Have you ever pulled an all-nighter?

 **A:** Just once, but I don’t know if you could call it an all-nighter if it’s till 2am.
 It was a last minute thing, I was ill and I don’t recommend it to anybody.
 It was either first year or second year but touch-wood, it hasn’t had to happen in third year so far… I’ve learnt my lesson and no way am I doing that again.
 Too stressful!
 For essays, I know it’s not just writing time I have to plan for, but research as well, which can be the hardest bit.

 **Q:** When has been the most difficult time?
 Why was it so difficult?

 **A:** My first 4,000 essay was really hard.
-With publishing I love the design modules most, where we design a guide book, or now a recipe eBook.
+With Publishing I love the design modules most, where we design a guide book, or now a recipe eBook.
 Working with Adobe Creative Cloud which includes Photoshop, makes me excited for the future because that’s something I could see myself doing.
 Whereas essays aren’t my cup of tea.
 I have to be passionate about what I’m writing about to find that motivation and at Uni, there are a lot of essays!
 I can’t think of one specific difficult time in terms of workload, but whenever there’s an upcoming essay for a module, I start to feel dread.
 I’m definitely more of a creative person.

 **Q:** Do you think your grades are reflective of the work you’ve put in?